cpv-project/cpv-cql-driver/docs/InternalDesign.md

+# Internal Design

 This document is for those who wants to contribute.

-# Code structure
+## Code structure

-The code of this driver is splited by 3 parts:
+Code of this driver are splited as 3 parts:

-- Common
-- LowLevel
-- HighLevel
+- Common: contains common types and functions used from LowLevel and HighLevel
+- LowLevel: contains internal types which can't access from public header files under include folder
+- HighLevel: contains public types which can access from public headers files under include folder

-LowLevel can include headers in Common, HighLevel can include headers in both Common and LowLevel.
+LowLevel can include headers from Common, HighLevel can include headers from both Common and LowLevel.

-# TODO: provide more sections
+## TODO: provide more sections

 - Define new column type
 - Define new logger